TylerAndreasen/ProgrammingNotes/Version_Control/Git/Overview.md

 All of the members of the team (potentially including Alice if applicable) then access the `upstream` and create a fork of the repository from their GitHub account.
 This creates a copy of the repository that the user has easy access to, but the organization has high-level control over, and is now referred to as `remote`.
 From there all users define where they will store the repo locally and `pull` any existing files down to `local`.
 When a unit of work is done the normal upload sequence is taken, but others are not likely to need to act based on this.
 Only when a larger feature is close to or completed does a Pull Request get created.

 When the team was working and sending data to their own `remote`s, they could simply push changes to their own repo because they were the only ones changing it.
 When the time comes to connect work to the `upstream`, multiple people will be impacted and should evaluate the changes made.
 Hence, a developer who intends to have work reflected in `upstream` requests that their changes be pulled, rather than pushing.
 Aside from providing the context of what the changes are and why they are made, Pull Requests can be used to create a back and forth about the changes being made, ensuring that the requirements the Pull Request is addressing are accurately being met.
 Then only once the concerns of those impacted by the change are satisfied, the PR is pulled and old branches can be pruned.
 Note: This is generally the point at which other developers must reflect changes down to their systems.
 Importantly, this typically involves committing current progress, switching to `main` or the relevant branch, and fetching or pulling information to `local` directly from `upstream` and then pushing it to `remote`.
 This is because users can only have one fork of any given repository associated with their account, and creating pull requests originating from a shared repo to all contributers is unnecessary (sic).

-## **Command Reference**

-This command reference is intended to act as a secondary reference for those who have a colligate or self-taught experience in `git`, not a primer on those totally fresh to it.

-- `git rm --cached path/to/file` : This removes files from being tracked by git.
-I sometimes find that using `*` to stop tracking all files, updating the `.gitignore`, and then re-adding all files to be  simpler than removing files individually.
-Though if only one or two files are to be removed, individual removal may be simpler.

 ## **Common Issues**
 ## **Limitations of `git`**